neutrofoton/cpp-cmake/18_using_external_lib_NON_cmake_based/Readme.md

-# Consuming External Library That Uses NON CMake Based Build Tool
+# Consuming External Library That Uses NON CMake Based Build Tool (Using Pkg-Config)

 The libraries that are built based on non CMake build tool usually have Pkg-Config (.pc) files.